 I recommend in any business or any marketer really starts with when looking at their own business or for a client.

-So, you kind of start it like doing surgery on what already exists and then taking that competitor data, as like a second step?
+So, you start out kind of like doing surgery on what already exists, and then taking that competitor data, as a second step?

 Yes.
 Exactly.
 You know, like just like a real quick example, we're working with a defamation attorney last year and they came to us, they had a bunch of content on their site, a lot of it was ranking page two or they even had some kind of keyword optimization going on so we run this order--we identify where all that was going on and we started re-launching the assets that are sort of ranking maybe bottom of page 1 or top of page 2 as well as all the pieces of content that were competing with one another.
 So, they're going after the same keywords and a lot of marketers will do that by mistake.
 They think that they need to create more and more content on a topic and they'll end up actually hurting themselves or diluting their ability to rank first in terms instead of just having one resource on a given topic.